 In the preparation of this study, and the underlying models developed, a primary consideration was to ensure that the results of the current analysis be comparable to the 2007/8 study, the Two Ducks Report, previously provided to the GNWT.
 In order to achieve this goal, our study used similar assumptions to those used in the Two Ducks Report where possible.
-As a result, where there has been no change in direct taxation of mining operation in a particular jurisdiction, it should be expected that the tax liability as determined in our models would be similar to the models included in the Two Ducks Report, unless we found inaccuracies in the Two Ducks Report.
+As a result, where there has been no change in direct taxation of mining operation in a particular jurisdiction, it should be expected that the tax liability as determined in our models would be similar to the models included in the Two Ducks Report.